alexdevero/alex-devero-blog/__drafts__/draft--useeffect.md

 Another example can be using timer functions like `setTimeout()` and `setTimeout()`.
 One problem can be synchronizing the rendering of a component with side-effect you want to make.
 These two things happen independently and component rendering is outside of your control.
 This is one thing the React useEffect hook is trying solve.

-The useEffect hook allows you to extract side-effects into a function that is proved and managed by React itself.
+The useEffect hook allows you to extract side-effects into a function that is provided and managed by React itself.
 All you have to do is to say what is the side-effect you want and when it should be executed.
 React will take care of the rest.
 This function provided and managed by React is the useEffect hook.

 ## The syntax